 Candy hearts, roses and chocolates are beginning to appear in the stores as Valentine’s Day approaches.
-Instead of buying your loved ones a gift this year, take the time and make them a homemade gift they will truly appreciate by baking them something.
-If you do not have a Valentine’s Day dessert idea, don’t worry.
-Try making our Fresh Strawberry Pie Recipe.
-This pie is easy to make and will definitely impress your special someone!
+Instead of purchasing a traditional gift, consider baking something they will love.
+If you do not have a Valentine’s Day dessert idea, don’t worry, because we’ve got you covered with our impeccable strawberry pie recipe!
+This pie is easy to make and will definitely impress your special someone.

 Fresh Strawberry Pie Ingredients

 - 1 quart of fresh strawberries (these can either be whole or halved)

 - 3/4 cup of sugar

 - 1 package of wild strawberry or plain strawberry Jello (3 ounces)

 - First cook the sugar, cornstarch and water until it is boiling.
 Then cook and stir the mixture another two minutes.
 At this point the mixture should look thick and clear.

 - Next remove the mixture from the stovetop and stir in Jell-O until the powder has dissolved.